tom-howard/ros/docs/com2009/assignment1/README.md

 * [Part 6: Cameras, Machine Vision & OpenCV](./part6)

     *Here you'll learn how to work with images from an on-board camera.
 You will look at techniques to detect features within these images, and use this to inform robot decision-making.*

+## Assessment

+This assignment is worth 25% of the overall mark for the COM2009 course, and is assessed via an on-campus Blackboard-based test taking place in week 7 or 8 of the Spring Semester.